t-sinclair2500/probable-spork/docs/implementation/INTEGRATION_SUMMARY.md

 3. **Applies consistent textures and paper feel** across all content
 4. **Integrates music bed policy** with intelligent selection and ducking
 5. **Executes in the correct order** with proper dependencies and quality gates
-6. **Maintains single-lane constraints** for Raspberry Pi 5 compatibility
+6. **Maintains single-lane constraints** for Mac M2 8GB optimization with Pi 5 compatibility

 All new features are fully integrated and the pipeline is ready for end-to-end content generation.